kayleigh-s/rpi_integration/README.md

 ## Usage

-Run the compose file to turn on 3 containers and their respective services `docker-compose -f ./docker-compose.yml up`
+Run the compose file to turn on 3 containers and their respective services `docker-compose -f ./docker-compose.yml -p rpi_integration up`

 After the docker containers are opened, you can query things via `curl` in a terminal window.